GuanceCloud/guance-docs/docs/en/application-performance-monitoring/error.md

 ### Error Link Association Analysis

-In the Error Tracking Observer, you can click any error to view the corresponding error link details, including service, error type, error content, error profile, error details, link details, extended attributes, associated logs, hosts and networks.
+In the Error Tracking Explorer, you can click any error to view the corresponding error link details, including service, error type, error content, error profile, error details, link details, extended attributes, associated logs, hosts and networks.

 #### Error Profile

-On the error profile of the Error Observer Details page, Based on the `error_message` and `error_type` two fields, the error links with high approximation are aggregated and counted, and according to the time range selected by the error observer, the corresponding time interval is automatically selected to show the distribution trend of errors, which helps you intuitively view the time points or time ranges where frequent errors occur and quickly locate link problems.
+On the error profile of the Error Explorer Details page, Based on the `error_message` and `error_type` two fields, the error links with high approximation are aggregated and counted, and according to the time range selected by the error explorer, the corresponding time interval is automatically selected to show the distribution trend of errors, which helps you intuitively view the time points or time ranges where frequent errors occur and quickly locate link problems.

 ![](img/1.apm_error_11.1.png)